mesosphere/marathon/src/test/scala/mesosphere/marathon/integration/README.md

 ## Single Marathon Test <a name="single"></a>

 There is a special setup, which makes testing a single instance of marathon simple.
-By extending the trait SingleMarathonIntegrationTest, following behaviuor is provided:
+By extending the trait SingleMarathonIntegrationTest, following behavior is provided:

-Before the suite runs:
+Before the suite runs (except `useExternalSetup` is true):

+- start zookeeper
 - start mesos local
 - start a marathon instance

+Before the suite runs even if useExternalSetup is true:

 - start a local http service
 - register the test driver as event callback listener
 - provide a facade, to interact with the marathon instance